-- E. The right to prevent any activity on or use of the Property that is inconsistent with the Easement Purposes or terms of this Easement and to require the restoration of or to restore, in accordance with law, such areas or features of the Property that may be damaged by any inconsistent activity or use, at Grantor's cost. - F. The right to have the ad valorem taxes, assessments and any other charges on the Property paid by Grantor. - G. A right to prior notice of Grantor's intent to sell or transfer title as provided in Article IX, Paragraph G. This right of notice shall be triggered by sales or transfers of title by Grantor, including gifts and bequests as well as transfers to entities in which Grantor owns, directly or indirectly, a majority of the controlling interests. - H. The right to be indemnified by Grantor for any and all liability, loss, damage, expense, judgment or claim arising out of or related to any negligent or willful act or omission of the Grantor, Grantor's agents, guests, lessees, licensees, invitees, or any others on the Property with the express or implicit permission of Grantor. - I. The right to be indemnified by Grantor for any liability for injury or property damage to persons on the Property arising out of any condition of the Property known, or should have been known, to the Grantor. - J. The right to have the Property maintained in accordance with the terms of this Easement, understanding that the Property may develop through the forces of nature hereafter, subject only to the exercise of Grantor's Reserved Rights, and the Rights Granted to the Grantee, as described in this Easement. - K. The right to cut and remove timber in Grantee's sole discretion, if Grantor, within 60 days after written notice from Grantee, fails to cut and remove said timber damaged by natural disaster, fire, infestation, or the like.
+- E. The right to prevent any activity on or use of the Property that is inconsistent with the Conservation Purposes or provisions of this Easement and to require the restoration of or to restore, at Grantor's expense, such areas or features of the Property that may be damaged by any inconsistent activity or use by (i) Grantor, (ii) Grantor's agents, guests, lessees, licensees or invitees on the Property, or (iii) any others on the Property with the express or implicit permission of Grantor. - F. The right to have the ad valorem taxes, assessments and any other charges on the Property paid by Grantor. - G. A right to prior notice of Grantor's intent to sell or transfer title as provided in Article IX, Paragraph G. This right of notice shall be triggered by sales or transfers of title by Grantor, including gifts and bequests as well as transfers to entities in which Grantor owns, directly or indirectly, a majority of the controlling interests. - H. The right to be indemnified by Grantor for any and all liability, loss, damage, expense, judgment or claim arising out of or related to any negligent or willful act or omission of (i) Grantor, (ii) Grantor's agents, guests, lessees, licensees or invitees on the Property, or (iii) any others on the Property with the express or implicit permission of Grantor. - I. The right to be indemnified by Grantor for any liability for injury or property damage to persons on the Property arising out of any condition of the Property known to the Grantor to the best of Grantor's knowledge. - J. The right to have the Property maintained in accordance with the terms and conditions of this Easement, understanding that the Property may develop through the forces of nature hereafter, subject only to the exercise of Grantor's Reserved Rights, and the Rights Granted to the Grantee, as described in this Easement. - K. The right, but not the duty, to cut and remove timber in Grantee's sole discretion, if Grantor, within 60 days after written notice from Grantee, fails to commence the cutting and removal of said timber damaged by natural disaster, fire, infestation, or the like.
 Any such cutting and removal by Grantee shall be at the expense of Grantee and all proceeds from the sale of any such timber shall inure to the benefit of Grantee.